Linux on a MacBook Air 2012

 First, lets take a quick look at the hardware.
 It’s basically what I expected from Apple.
 It really is nice.
 Small, silent (as in no noticeable noise at all!) and yet still powerful enough for my workloads.

-Only (major) downside: Apple seems to love glossy displays while I tend to
+Only (major) downside: Apple seems to love glossy displays while I tend to hate dislike them.

 I am pretty sure that OS X is a pretty nice system.
 In fact I wouldn’t recommend anyone anything else unless he or she has a good reason not to use it.